ninjaaron/dirlog/README.rst

     end
   end

-*(fish is actually a better scripting language than POSIX in many ways, but, you know, I kind of like interoperability.)*

 In fish, you can just enter this at the command line and then use ``funcsave c`` to make it permanent.

-Because I assume that anyone using tcsh actually knows how to write scripts for it (as, indeed, I do not), I leave it to you to figure it out.
+I don't know tcsh, so I leave it to you to figure it out.

 Naturally, you may omit the ``ls`` command, if you wish.
 I find it handy.